ramiel/caravaggio/website/docs/resize.md

 **NOTE**: both width and height must be passed.
 Nonetheless they can be expressed in percentage

-## Fill
+### Fill

-Give a new image of specified width and height.
+Produce a new image of specified width and height.
 The original image is then filled inside those dimensions.
 The excess part will be excluded.
 You can specify a [gravity](#gravity) to decide which part of the original image should be excluded.
 If nothing is specified the default gravity is `center`.

 In this example we fill the image in a 300x300 px space, with gravity on the center